SaicharanGudem/HR_Analytics_Dashboard/README.md

 - Attrition by education, age, and gender
 - Salary slab vs attrition
 - Job role-wise and tenure-wise attrition analysis
-- Department filter for HR, R&D, and Sales

 ## 🛠 Tools Used
 - Power BI